What is a revision total hip replacement?

 What are the benefits of surgery?

-You should be able to walk better and do more of your normal activities.
+You should get less pain and be able to walk more easily.

 Are there any alternatives to surgery?

 If your symptoms are mild, you and your surgeon may decide to watch and wait for a while.

 If you have an infection in your hip replacement, using antibiotics over the long term can sometimes prevent your hip replacement from failing.

 If your hip replacement keeps coming out of joint, you can wear a brace to try to keep your hip in place.

 What does the operation involve?